cgi-js/cgi-js/README.md

 ##### Node CGI Embedded - run interpreted scripts that support cgi using nodejs

 * [x] Run any scripts that support cgi based serving
-* [x] Run any host that servers a web app using proxy
+* [x] Run any host that serves a web app using proxy
     - [x] In App / Local / Remote proxy support
     - [] Allows embedding servers, which can be [TODO]
 * [x] Allows